 The following functions can be used to query about an address's pool membership.

-9.4.1 Is In Any Pool
+9.4.1 Is In Pool

-Use the isInAnyPool function to query whether an address is in either the currently active caller pool or the queued caller pool.
+Use the isInPool function to query whether an address is in either the currently active generation or the queued generation.

-- Solidity Function Signature: isInAnyPool (address callerAddress) returns (bool) - ABI Signature: 0x84c92c9a
+- Solidity Function Signature: isInPool (address callerAddress) returns (bool) - ABI Signature: 0x8baced64